11 Sources

 Copy Link

-Take-Two Interactive has laid off its Head of AI Luke Dicken and an undisclosed number of AI team members, just two months after CEO Strauss Zelnick announced the company was actively embracing generative AI.
-The timing raises questions about the gaming giant's AI strategy as it prepares for the Grand Theft Auto VI release.
+Take-Two Interactive has laid off Luke Dicken, its Head of Artificial Intelligence, along with an undisclosed number of AI team members.
+The timing is striking—just two months ago, CEO Strauss Zelnick announced the Rockstar Games parent company was actively embracing generative AI.
+The move raises questions about the gaming industry's AI strategy as the company speeds toward the Grand Theft Auto VI release.

 1